Misakihime21/UE_PlatformGame/README.md

 - changed the view on camera boom and the character's movement;
 - the basics obstacles added;
 - health bar widget with changeble color;
-- booster (double jump);
-- collectable items and UI for them;
 - level transition;
 - respawn and checkpoints;
 - reset on R;
+- effects
-- effects.
+- main menu.

 CROUCHING
 - added new Input for Ctrl (crouching), E (interaction);